Snap-sec/blog/_posts/2022-10-31-AI-in-Cybersecurity.md

 ## Where does AI fits in Cyber Security.

-AI and machine learning (ML) have become critical technologies in information security because they can rapidly analyze millions of events and identify a wide range of threats, from malware exploiting zero-day vulnerabilities to identifying risky behavior that could lead to a phishing attack or malicious code download.
+AI and machine learning (ML) have become critical technologies in information security because they can rapidly analyze millions of events and identify a wide range of threats, from malware analysis, detecting zero-day vulnerabilities to identifying risky behavior that could lead to a phishing attack or malicious code download.
 Artificial intelligence can be tweaked in any aspect of cyber security.
 Here are a few examples:

 - Phishing and spam detection